 How is the data collected?

-The OWCP, DLHWC, collects and maintain claim data in the Longshore Claims Management System (LCMS) primarily for workload and performance management purposes.
+The OWCP, DFELHWC, collects and maintain claim data in the OWCP Workers' Compensation System (OWCS) primarily for workload and performance management purposes.

-Under the Longshore and Harbor Workers' Compensation and its extensions, including the Defense Base Act, employers are required to report on-the-job injuries and deaths of their workers within ten days of their occurrence.
-The DLHWC creates cases in the LCMS based on these reports.
+Under the Longshore and Harbor Workers' Compensation and its extensions, including the Defense Base Act (DBA), employers are required to report on-the-job injuries and deaths of their workers within ten days of their occurrence.
+The DFELHWC creates cases in OWCS based on these reports.
 Cases are also created based on claims submitted by injured workers and their survivors in the event of death, even if the injury or death has been reported by the employer.
 Only one case is created for each occurrence.

 What do the numbers in these reports represent?

-The numbers in each report represent the cumulative number of new DBA cases created in the LCMS during the period specified.
+The numbers in each report represent the cumulative number of new DBA cases created during the period specified.
 The numbers do not represent the number of injuries or deaths that occurred during this period.

 What are the three types of reports?

 Since 2003, as civilian contracting activities overseas have increased, interest in the Defense Base Act has also grown.
-In response to public requests for data, DLHWC began reporting the cumulative number of new DBA cases created each quarter, sorted by employer, by insurance carrier, and by country.
+In response to public requests for data, DFELHWC began reporting the cumulative number of new DBA cases created each fiscal year, sorted by employer, by insurance carrier, and by country.